scrapy/scrapy/docs/topics/spider-middleware.rst

    :attr:`~scrapy.spiders.Spider.allowed_domains` attribute, or the attribute is empty, the offsite middleware will allow all requests.

-   If the request has the :attr:`~scrapy.http.Request.dont_filter` attribute set, the offsite middleware will allow the request even if its domain is not listed in allowed domains.
+   If the request has the :attr:`allow_offsite_requests <scrapy.http.Request.allow_offsite_requests>` attribute set to True, the offsite middleware will allow the request even if its domain is not listed in allowed domains.